nishishailesh/django-install/README.md

 STATIC_URL = '/dj/static/'

 #to get proper css and js configuration static root needs to be defined.
-#leter on'collectstatic' command will be used to get admin static files in this folder
+#leter on 'collectstatic' command will be used to get admin static files in this folder
 STATIC_ROOT="/usr/share/nchs/dj/static"

-service mysql status
-ps aux|grep mysql
+'''
-python3 manage.py
+  10. ``python3 manage.py  migrate``
-python3 manage.py  migrate

 python3 manage.py  createsuperuser
 service apache2 restart
 service apache2 restart